cvara/rxdb-hooks/README.md

 A set of really simple hooks for integrating a React application with RxDB.

-Nothing fancy, just conveniently handles some common issues & use cases such as:
+Nothing fancy, just conveniently handles common use cases such as:

 - pagination
 - maintaining useful state information (i.e. data fetching or data exhaustion during pagination)